Cane Run Generating Station

 Units 1, 2 and 3 were retired by 1987.
 Cane Run Unit 6 was retired in March of 2015, and Units 4 and 5 were retired shortly after CR7 went into operation.

-LG&E pioneered SO2 removal technology, and helped develop and install one of the nation’s first SO2 scrubbers in 1973.
-Scrubbers are environmental controls that remove SO2 from gases produced by burning coal.
-LG&E received coveted awards and was recognized nationally and internationally for its efforts in the use of scrubbers.
-In July 1979, President Jimmy Carter visited Cane Run to learn about the operation of a coal-fired plant and see LG&E’s scrubbers in action, particularly on Unit 6, which used a ground-breaking dual-alkali process.
+LG&E pioneered sulfur-dioxide removal technology and helped develop and install one of the nation’s first scrubbers in 1973.
+Scrubbers are environmental controls that remove sulfur dioxide from gases produced by burning coal.
+In July 1979, President Jimmy Carter and other dignitaries visited Cane Run to see scrubbers in action, particularly on Unit 6, which used a ground-breaking dual-alkali process.

 Carter advocated the use of coal in ways that would not be harmful to the environment, and he specifically chose to visit an LG&E plant because of the company’s reputation for being a leader in the development and use of scrubbers.
 The technology won LG&E coveted national and international awards.
-The presidential visit was a proud moment for Cane Run Station and LG&E. Many of the employees who were present then are still with the company today.
+The presidential visit was a proud moment for Cane Run Station and LG&E.